berobinson/starter-hugo-academic/content/authors/admin/_index.md

 ## Robinson Ecosystems & Livelihoods Lab

-I am an associate professor in the [Department of Geography](https://www.mcgill.ca/geography/) at McGill University, and a member of the [Bieler School on the Environment](https://www.mcgill.ca/environment/).
-My group and I look at how people meet their needs through use of ecosystems and natural resources, the role this plays in developing regions, and the institutions we create to mediate these relationships.
+Our group investigates how people meet their needs through use of ecosystems and natural resources, and how policy and land rights mediate this relationship.
+The group is led by Brian E Robinson, an associate professor in the [Department of Geography](https://www.mcgill.ca/geography/) at McGill University, and a member of the [Bieler School on the Environment](https://www.mcgill.ca/environment/).
 Our research methods draw from environmental and development economics, ecology, development geography, and geographic information sciences to answer policy-relevant questions.

 <i class="fa-solid fa-user-group"></i> For practicing inclusive science in the lab, [see here](https://drber.netlify.app/edi/).